This is a glossary of terms used in Sysudoku posts and pages.

 ALS – an almost locked set – a set of cells of the same unit with one extra number, becoming locked if one number is removed.

 ALS node – An ALS functioning as an AIC node

-BARN – bent almost restricted n-set. n cells containing n numbers in an overlapping box and line, with candidates of all but one of the numbers seeing each other.
+BARN – bent almost restricted n-set. n cells containing n numbers in an overlapping box and line, with candidates of all but one of the values seeing each other (being restricted).

 chute – The intersection of a line and a box.

 cluster – a network of slink partners marked by two colors.

 coloring, Medusa coloring – the marking of slink networks (clusters) by two opposing colors.
 Coloring identifies two sets of slink partner candidates, one of which is true and the other false, without having to determine which set is true.